Large Item Pickup [Part 1]

-As I’ve described before, our city offers a service once a year called “large item pickup.”
+Our city offers a service once a year called “Large Item Pickup.”
 It’s an opportunity to put those bulky, throwaway items on the curb for the city to haul to the dump.
 People put rusty bikes, worn-out grills, and other random “large items” on the curb.

 But, as soon as people put their junk on the curb, other people come by and take it!
 It’s quite hilarious.
 I once snatched a very nice lampshade in my neighborhood!